TheEEs/SiBty-Programming-Language/README.md

 	}

 	//we will define external functions here
-	all external methods must be static, void, and accept only one parameter of type ExternalFunction
+	//all external methods must be static, void, and accept only one parameter of type ExternalFunction

 	/*
 	External attribute has two field: function_name and parameters